-MBN is an Arabic-language news organization with a weekly audience of more than 25.7 million people in 22 countries in the Middle East and North Africa, countries Freedom House deemed “not free” or “partly free” in 2017.
-MBN networks support democratic values by expanding the spectrum of ideas in the region and engaging audiences to share perspectives.
+MBN is an Arabic-language news organization with a weekly audience of 27.5 million people in 22 countries in the Middle East and North Africa.
+Freedom House deemed 21 of these countries to be “not free” or “partly free” in 2018.
+MBN networks expand the spectrum of ideas, opinions and perspectives in the region and engaging audiences to share perspectives.

-Alhurra is a 24/7 Arabic-language television network that provides news and analysis to more than 17 million viewers each week.
+Alhurra and Alhurra-Iraq are 24/7 Arabic-language television networks that provide news and analysis to more than 17.5 million viewers each week.
 Its in-depth discussion programs provide points of view from throughout the region and the U.S.

 MBN Digital provides original reporting and interactive posts on Facebook and integration within on-air broadcasts.
 Primetime newscasts and current affairs programs incorporate social media into their daily lineups.

 Together, these networks deliver accurate and objective information on the region, American policies and Americana with a broad range of perspectives and an open dialogue on issues of importance to the audience.

 MBN operates under a grant from USAGM.